JemmaEagleson/AAD116/Design Journal.md

 _“I imagine our current situation will cause future generations to shudder at the thoughtlessness in the way in which we today fill our homes, our cities and our landscape with a chaos of assorted junk.”
 Dieter Rams_

+We were also given a 'Type Tile' project to work on over the next few weeks.
+This consists of a 3x3 grid of various typefaces from different periods of history.
+I love typography and will really enjoy working on this and experimenting with different typefaces.

 Week 2
 -------
 At the start of this week we ran through what would be expected from us over the next few weeks and what we would be covering within this module.
 This week we will be looking at circles and sticking working on paper to start ourselves off.

+We watched a really inspiring video from Inge Druckrey called ['Teaching to See'](http://vimeo.com/45232468)

-Using a circle stencil, a pen and some squared paper we began by carefully placing circles within squares to create  patterns
+Using just a circle stencil, a pen and some squared paper we began by carefully placing circles within squares to create surprisingly interesting patterns.
+We started off by just placing 1 circle in each square and worked our way up from 2 to 3 to 5 to 50.
+I feel that doing this really made me think about how the placement of items on a page really matters whether it be one circle or fifty.